Buying an apartment in Melbourne in 2020

-Buying house and land can feel unrealistic for many, so rather than going all in on house and land – lots of people are looking to buy an apartment as their first home or investment.
+Buying house and land can feel unrealistic for many, so rather than going all in on house and land – lots of people are looking at buying an apartment as their first home or investment.
 We sat down with Antoinette Sagaria, Buyers Advocate from our very own Entourage Property, to get her thoughts on buying apartments over houses.

 When it comes to any investment, quite often the major thing that determines its value is good old supply and demand – the same applies to apartments.
 Building approvals for dwellings (excluding houses) in Melbourne has averaged around 2,100 approvals per month in the year to April 2020 (Source: ABS).
 Given the ample supply in one main sector of the marketplace, Antoinette believes there’s significant opportunity to buy well in the apartment space provided you know what you’re looking for.

 Location is the most important thing when purchasing an apartment (or any property really).
 Buying an apartment within the inner ring of suburbs of Melbourne, close to transport and local amenities will always be the better option.
 Buying in the CBD or conversely far out in the suburbs may impact capital growth and in turn, your return on investment.

 What’s the internal footage of the apartment?
 If you need finance, some lenders won’t offer a home loan if the apartment is less than 50sqm.
 This generally doesn’t include balconies or car spots so it’s important to check the internal space and do your own research rather than just taking the agent’s word.

 Additionally, you should consider the liveability of such a small space.
 Will it be large enough to fit your furniture and belongings in, does it have space for pets, entertaining friends – does the floor plan and layout make sense.
 How you live within the space is just as important as the location.